Stanley Wilson (composer): Early life

-Stanley James Wilson was born on November 25, 1917, in New York City, New York, the youngest of Regina (née Reiman) and Philip Wilson's four children.
-Wilson's father had emigrated from Russia.
+Stanley James Wilson was born on November 25, 1917, in Long Beach, New York, the youngest of Regina (née Reiman) and Philip Wilson's four children: Nancy, Ruth, Mitchell, Stanley.
+Wilson's father had emigrated from Russia, his mother emigrated from Vienna, Austria.
 Wilson's parents had a brief career in the Yiddish Shakespeare Theatre.

 Wilson had his first trumpet recital at the age of five and was a trumpet player in a police band at 7.
 Wilson graduated early from Townsend Harris High School at the age of 14.
 He attended City College of New York, enrolling in a pre-med program.
 By the age of 16 he was playing trumpet on 52nd Street with Bobby Hackett and Nick's in Greenwich Village with Spud Murphy.
 During the latter part of his third year at City College, at the age of 17, Wilson decided he wanted to make music, not medicine, his career, dropping out in 1937.